 Are you looking to buy a new large-format inkjet printer but you are not sure how to look for one that is great for artists?
 If you are looking to upgrade from what you own or to get a new one, there are things that you need to consider in order for it matches what you need in a printer.
 Here are the things that you need to consider when buying a printer that is meant for artists:

 Depending on your needs and your target market, your image quality requirements may differ.
 You need to check on the resolution, printers can produce a minimum of 1200 dpi print resolution that would suit fine art reproduction and photography well.
 Most printers have a lot of resolution modes, so be sure to look for the one that has a wide range of capabilities in terms of print resolution.

-Also, check on the color gamut, some newer printers have improved ink sets which widen the printable gamut that you can get.
+Also, check on the colour gamut, some newer printers have improved ink sets which widen the printable gamut that you can get.
 Gamut comparisons are sometimes included in information kits or printed brochures, so check the available downloads at the manufacturer’s site.
 Another fast way to judge achievable gamut with different printers is to download the manufacturer’s included ICC profiles for the printer you are considering.
-When you soft-proof a profile on the screen, you can see what colors the printer can reproduce accurately without shifting the colors.
+When you soft-proof a profile on the screen, you can see what colours the printer can reproduce accurately without shifting the colours.